Compatibility WordPress 4.1.1 Multisite 4.1.1 BuddyPress 2.2.1

-Autoblog is the standard in automated posting to WordPress from RSS feeds.
+Autoblog is the standard in automated posting to WordPress and Multisite using RSS feeds.

-Keep your site moving fast without sacrificing functionality.
-Activate any of our Addons for extended functionality that doesn’t slow you down.
+Activate any Add-on for extended functionality that doesn’t slow you down.

 This plugin is powerful and should be used to pull content with permission of the author.
 Share content from across the web quickly and efficiently with Autoblog.